ocean-onion/BDCraft-maybe/clean_docs/economy/currency.md

 Emeralds are used primarily for:
 - Purchasing seeds from Dealers
-- Trading with Market Villagers
+- Trading with Market Villager
-- Player-to-player trades

 ### Diamonds